All advice contained within this section relates to England and Wales only.

 Most banks and building societies will need to see proof of probate before releasing funds that belonged to the deceased, although some may agree to release money that’s needed to pay for a funeral and inheritance tax.

 Which?
-Legal Service’s probate specialists can guide you through each step of the probate process and answer any questions that you may have including:
+Legal’s lawyers and specialist advisors can guide you through each step of the probate process and answer any questions that you may have including:

-Our lawyers provide individual, jargon-free legal advice on dealing with a deceased person's estate.
+Our lawyers and specialist advisors provide individual, jargon-free legal advice on dealing with a deceased person's estate.